sivassrr/SivasPublic/robot-coding-guidelines.md

 # Good Automation code: Expectation:
 ```
-•Automation Code  should be Self Explanatory to all
+•Automation Code should be self explanatory to all
   –Developer/Tester/End User
 •Should be Focused
 •Automation code needs to be a specification, not a script